mersocarlin/mersocarlin.com/posts/2016-09-10-debugging-net-core-inside-docker-container-on-a-mac.md

 This blogpost was written back in 2016 when ASP.NET Core was still brand new and resources for Mac OS were very hard to find.
 These are my findings at the time on how to debug ASP.NET apps with Docker.

-I originally wrote this blogpost on <a href="https://medium.com/@mersocarlin/debugging-net-core-inside-docker-container-on-a-mac-the-missing-tutorial-e85d7711dac9" target="_blank">Medium</a> and I am now bringing it to my own blog/platform.
+I originally wrote this blogpost on [Medium](https://medium.com/@mersocarlin/debugging-net-core-inside-docker-container-on-a-mac-the-missing-tutorial-e85d7711dac9) and I am now bringing it to my own blog/platform.

-I'm sure things got better now (_especially in Mac OS land_) that Visual Studio is a <a href="https://visualstudio.microsoft.com/vs/mac/" target="_blank">native Mac application</a> and Docker on Mac have improve a lot!
+I'm sure things got better now (_especially in Mac OS land_) that Visual Studio is a [native Mac application](https://visualstudio.microsoft.com/vs/mac/) and Docker on Mac have improve a lot!

 Bear in mind that when I wrote this in Sep 2016 nothing of that really existed, but I'm happy to keep this on my private archive for future reference.